Back to Articles

 Best Practices for Meraki Health Monitoring

-To get the most from Meraki's health monitoring capabilities, follow these best practices that we have developed through managing hundreds of Meraki networks for UK businesses.
+To get the most from the Meraki health monitoring capabilities, follow these best practices that we have developed through managing hundreds of Meraki networks for UK businesses.

 Establish baselines.
 Before you can identify abnormal behaviour, you need to know what normal looks like.
 Monitor your network for at least two weeks before setting alert thresholds.
 This baseline period captures typical usage patterns including daily peaks, weekly variations, and any recurring events.